 Vancouver is a city full to the brim with world-class arts and cultural centres.
 It would be a shame to visit the city and not pay a call to some of its stunning galleries – plus, it could be the perfect rainy-day activity.

 The UBC Museum of Anthropology is a must-see culture stop.
-The architect-designed building is a destination in itself, and inside you’ll find carvings, weavings and sculpture.
+The architect-designed building is a destination in itself, and inside, you’ll find carvings, weavings and sculpture.
 Last on our list but not least is the Telus World of Science.
 The iconic dome houses interactive exhibits and an OMNIMAX® theatre.

 Getting here: Vancouver is blessed to have so many arts and galleries in its downtown core.
 Walk between them or make use of the hop-on, hop-off sightseeing buses in the city.